 Wednesday, 23 February 2022

-The Advaitic wisdom does not depend upon books or upon the existence of any philosophies any religion and books!
+The Advaitic wisdom does not depend upon books or any philosophies or any religion and books!
 The Advaitic wisdom is hidden by the ‘I’, which is ignorance.

 Sage Sankara: ~ 'Like a servant who carries a lamp in front of you to find your way, and you have found it, so becomes the Veda to that person.
 What is the Veda? ~ utterances of those who have known the Truth.
 Here is one who has known the Truth; why should he or she depend upon the Veda further?
 Actual realization takes you beyond books.
 At a certain stage, books become a botheration.

-The Upanishad itself says that the 'words are only so much of distraction for such minds.
-There is no need to study scriptures in order to acquire Advaitic wisdom,
+The Upanishad itself says that the 'words are only so much of a distraction for such minds.
+There is no need to study scriptures to acquire Advaitic wisdom,

-No books or Guru or yogi can do help you to find it.
-Without Guru, you can get the realization of the ‘Self’ hidden by the ‘I’.
+No books, guru, or yogi can help you to find it.
+Without the Guru, you can get the realization of the ‘Self’ hidden by the ‘I’.

 That is why Sage Sankara says: - VC-162- “There is no liberation for a person of mere book-knowledge, howsoever well-read in the philosophy of Vedanta, so long as one does not give up the false identification with the body, sense-organs, etc., which are unreal.

-Mentally hold on to the Soul and mentally reduce the world in which you exist as consciousness by realizing the world in which you exist is nothing but an illusion created out of consciousness.
+Mentally hold on to the invisible Soul, the Self, and mentally reduce the world in which you exist as consciousness by realizing the world in which you exist is nothing but an illusion created out of consciousness.

 The seeker has to:~